Ceelog/phpdoc-zh/src/book/ffi.md

     class="function">count</span>. </span>
 -   <span class="simpara"> C pointers can be dereferenced as arrays, e.g. `$cdata[0]` </span>
--   <span class="simpara"> C pointers can be compared using regualar comparison operators (`<`, `<=`, `==`, `!=`, `>=`, `>`). </span>
+-   <span class="simpara"> C pointers can be compared using regular comparison operators (`<`, `<=`, `==`, `!=`, `>=`, `>`). </span>
 -   <span class="simpara"> C pointers can be incremented and decremented using regular `+`/`-`/ `++`/`–-` operations, e.g. `$cdata += 5`